cinchy-co/Documentation/data-syncs/supported-data-sync-sources/file-based-sources/excel.md

 Microsoft Excel is a commonly spreadsheet program for managing and analyzing numerical data.
 You can use Microsoft Excel as a source for your Data Syncs by following the instructions below.

+## Example use case

-**Example Use Case:** You have an Excel spreadsheet that contains your Employee information.
+You have an Excel spreadsheet that contains your Employee information.
 You want to use a batch sync to pull this info into a Cinchy table and liberate your data.

 {% hint style="success" %}
 The Excel source supports **batch syncs.**